emmi3105/472_assignment2/README.md

-# pipeline
+# 472_assignment2
-This public repository was created as part of an assignment for the course "Data for Data Scientists".
+This public repository was created to solve an assignment for the course "Data for Data Scientists".